sergmoro1/yii2-blog-tools/README.md

 6. Init blog

-Copy predefined files to appropriate folders by bathch file `initblog`.
+Copy predefined files to appropriate folders by batch file `initblog`.

 To get it make a command in app directory.